joshmarinacci/canvasdeepdive-book/2014/handson1.md

 ### Hands On: Making Charts

-Note that in this chapter we will load code directly from the local hard drive rather than through a webserver.
+Note that you will load code directly from the local hard drive rather than through a webserver.
 You may need to disable security in Chrome during development because of this.
-If you are having issues with Chrome loading images or other files directly from disk, try adding some security flags to the command line.
+If you are having issues with Chrome loading images or other files directly from disk, try adding security flags to the command line.

 On Mac OS X this would be: